PeterP22/PeterP22/README.md

-# 👋 Hey welcome to my github profile!
-My name is Peter and i'm an AI developer from Australia in my final semester at university.
+# 👋 My name is Peter and i'm an AI/ML developer from Australia.
 Always immersed in the latest tech trends.
 I am committed to developing solutions for intricate and demanding issues.

 ## 🎯 Current Focus
 - Leveraging AI to curate and share valuable content on intriguing topics.
 Check out my weekly updates on [Twitter](https://twitter.com/peterpreketes).